Length: SVL up to 116mm, with the tail being equal to or longer than the body length

 Invertebrates and fruit including berries of Coprosma, Macropiper excelsum (kawakawa), and Solanum nodiflorum (small flowered knightshade).

 Ophionyssus mites have been recorded as ectoparasites of marbled skink.

 Named after the former Director of the Dominion Museum, Dr W.R.B.
-Oliver; also known as Oliver’s skink.
+Oliver.
+Accordingly, marbled skink is sometimes referred to as Oliver’s skink.

 The marbled skink species-complex has proven especially difficult to resolve because genetic traits have often suggested a different evolutionary scenario than what other (morphological, ecological and biogeographical) traits imply, and as a result the taxonomy of the complex has been much debated and somewhat unstable for the past thirty years.
 The definition of the marbled skink has thus changed from its original concept of a Poor Knights Islands endemic (McCann 1955), to a species widespread among various islands from the Poor Knights south to the Coromandel Peninsula area (Hardy 1977), to one found on the Poor Knights and Coromandel areas but not in between (Chapple et al. 2008), and eventually back to its original Poor Knights Islands only concept (Jewell 2019).